Aura Vale Lake was a popular swimming spot on the outer eastern fringe of Melbourne until some time in the mid-1980s. I would swim there

 If you are visiting this spot and have any further updates on any change of conditions, let me know via the comment form below.

-Here is one personal account of experiences at Aura Vale Lake, then and now:
+Here are a couple of personal accounts of experiences at Aura Vale Lake, then and now:

 "Itís so sad that Bobs Park has been shut and left to rot.
 It was my familyís favourite place to go for the Xmas bbq